psychopy/psychopy-cedrus/docs/index.rst

-.. psychopy-template documentation master file, created by sphinx-quickstart on Wed Oct 19 16:27:10 2022.
+.. psychopy-cedrus documentation master file, created by sphinx-quickstart on Wed Oct 19 16:27:10 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to psychopy-template's documentation!
+Welcome to psychopy-cedrus's documentation!
 ===========================================

-The `psychopy-template` plugin is designed to show you how to make a plugin.
+The `psychopy-cedrus` plugin adds support for various hardware devices by the Cedrus Corporation.

 .. toctree::
    :maxdepth: 2